sp1d3r/swf_json_csrf/README.md

 | Browser  | Version |
 | ------------- | ------------- |
 | Unknown  | Unknown  |
-## This technique was mitigated in all known browsers and can be considered obsolete at the date of April-May 2020.
+## This technique was mitigated in known popular browsers (Chrome, Firefox, Opera, Safari, Edge, IE) and can be considered obsolete at the date of April-May 2020.
 If you find that this behavior is still reproducible somewhere, feel free to open an issue.

 Starting with Chrome 62, direct link to SWF file may not work.
 If this behavior happens, use HTML wrapper.
 Also it will require from the victim to click on the flash container first time to enable it, lowering impact due to the user interaction factor.